Kappa Vevichathu / Kappa Puzhukku Recipe / Kappa Kuzhachathu.

-Today I am sharing with you Kappa Vevichathu / boiled and mashed Yucca root seasoned with ground coconut and spice mixture and is usually served with hot Red Meen Curry, a match made in heaven, isn’t it?
+Today, I’m sharing with you Kappa Vevichathu, a dish made from boiled and mashed Yucca root seasoned with a mixture of ground coconut and spices.
+It is typically served with hot Red Meen Curry, a match made in heaven, isn’t it?

-I remember when I was hospitalized in 8th grade with 105 degree fever; my grand mom came to visit me and whispered in my years, “Shall I bring Kappa vevichathu and meen curry?”
-She is not alive now, but those words of love and pamper, by saying that quote she had added the extra touch, “I love you very much”..
-Without thinking twice I immediately replied, “Yes, I want it’.. and she consoled me by saying that, “I will make it for you once you come back home healthy”..
-She kept that commitment, but one change she made was, instead of Meen curry, it was chicken curry with kappa vevichathu..
-I got a rough look from my dad who got scared me eating kappa and chicken curry even before I was completely recovered from fever..
-She used to make one other wonderful dish by boiling kappa (tapioca), chena (yam), chembu (colocosia) all boiled together and used to have it with Mulaku chammanthi (chilly chutney)..
-Those are my childhood sweet memories which came across my mind and remain on the surface when I started writing this.
-I could say that she is the best grand mom anybody can have, whose love is everlasting..
+I remember when I was hospitalized in 8th grade with a 105-degree fever my grandmother came to visit me and whispered in my ear, “Shall I bring Kappa Vevichathu and Meen Curry tomorrow?”
+She is no longer alive now, but those words of love and care conveyed an extra touch of “I love you very much.”
+Without thinking twice, I immediately replied, “Yes, I want it.”
+She consoled me by saying, “I will make it for you once you come back home healthy.”
+She kept that commitment, but with one change: instead of Meen Curry, it was chicken curry with Kappa Vevichathu.
+I got a disapproving look from my dad when I was having kappa and chicken curry even before I had completely recovered from the fever.
+She used to make another wonderful dish by boiling kappa (tapioca), chena (yam), and chembu (colocasia) all together and used to have it with Mulaku Chammanthi (chili chutney).
+Those are my childhood sweet memories that came across my mind and linger on the surface as I started writing this.
+I could say that she was the best grandmother anyone could have, whose love is everlasting.

-One thing that my generation and the current generation agree unanimously is the exclusive taste of this semi mashed Tapioca..
-In most of the hostels and boarding schools there in Kerala, there is a particular day in every week for this Kappa vevichathu, and all students look forward for that day to get this tasty and yummy dish..
+One thing that my generation and the current generation agree on unanimously is the exceptional taste of this semi-mashed tapioca.
+In most of the hostels and boarding schools in Kerala, children get kappa vevichathu once every week, and all the students look forward to that day to get this tasty and yummy dish.
 This dish makes me nostalgic.

-Some of you must be wondering what ‘Toddy’ is?
-Toddy is Kallu, a very much sought after intoxicating beverage of Keralites and is available in toddy shops which are thatched huts and with sign boards outside, generally a men’s world.
-One can expect the spiciest and the tastiest food there.
-Toddy is a sap which is natural and intoxicating and is collected from incising the flower clusters of a coconut tree and then fermented to produce the liquor.
-As Scotch Whiskey is to Scotland, Toddy is an intoxicating drink of Kerala.
-It is a very good fermenting agent too and Keralites use it to ferment the dough of Kallappam, a pancake made of rice flour.
-Hope now it is almost clear to you.. 😉
+Some of you must be wondering what ‘toddy’ is.
+Toddy is kallu, a much sought-after intoxicating beverage of Keralites, and is available in toddy shops, which are thatched huts with signboards outside reading ‘കള്ള്’.
+It’s generally considered a men’s world.
+One can expect the spiciest and tastiest food there.
+Toddy is a sap that is natural and intoxicating, collected from incisions made on the flower clusters of a coconut tree.
+It is then fermented to produce the liquor.
+As Scotch whiskey is to Scotland, toddy is an intoxicating drink of Kerala.
+It is also a very good fermenting agent, and Keralites use it to ferment the dough of kallappam, a pancake made of rice flour.
+I hope now it’s almost clear to you. 😉

-I love to have boiled and cooked tapioca just with some grated coconut..
-Cassava chips are available in markets and we buy and use it as munchies..
+I love to have boiled and cooked tapioca with just some grated coconut.
+Cassava chips are available in markets, and we buy and use them as munchies.

-Kappa or Tapioca is the staple food of the farmer community of Kerala and a traditional dish of Kerala..
-Tapioca is a starchy substance extracted from cassava root plant; high in starch content and a rich source of Carbohydrates.
-This is Latin American origin; native to Brazil, but spread throughout South American Continent.
-It is now cultivated world-wide, especially in Africa and is well grown in Southern part of India.
-It can be prepared without coconut too, and can have it with some chilly chutney.
+Kappa or tapioca is a staple food of the farming community in Kerala and a traditional dish of Kerala.
+Tapioca is a starchy substance extracted from the cassava root plant; it is high in starch content and a rich source of carbohydrates.
+This is of Latin American origin, native to Brazil, but spread throughout the South American continent.
+It is now cultivated worldwide, especially in Africa, and is well grown in the southern part of India.
+It can be prepared without coconut too, and can be had with some chili chutney.

 Kappa Kuzhachathu: